OctopusDeploy/blog/blog/2021-08/using-remote-backend-with-terraform/index.md

  - Runbooks
 ---

-In this post, I demonstrate using a GitHub repository as the source of Terraform templates and store workspace states in Terraform's own cloud offering.
+Terraform lets you define infrastructure with code.
+In this post, I demonstrate how to use a GitHub repository as the source of Terraform templates and to store workspace states in Terraform's own cloud offering.

 :::hint
 Be careful when running Terraform commands locally and via Octopus from the same workspace, as different versions of Terraform have incompatible state formats.